Skip to main content

 terminal

 For reproducible installs, use --frozen-lockfile.
-This will install the exact versions of each package specified in the lockfile.
-If your package.json disagrees with bun.lock, Bun will exit with an error.
-The lockfile will not be updated.
+Bun installs the exact versions specified in the lockfile and does not update it.
+If your package.json disagrees with bun.lock, Bun exits with an error.

 terminal